Skip to navigation | Skip to main content | Skip to footer

 • Professional bodies Find out which professional body represents your target career area and see if you can join as a student member, this is normally quite inexpensive.
 They usually offer great opportunities to attend events and network with career professionals of all levels.

-• Media Club Don't miss out on these opportunities to network if you are interested in a media related career.
+• Media Club Join our Facebook group to see media opportunities and network if you are interested in a media related career.

 How is networking tested in recruitment?